Car-free travel in Japan is wonderful and easy. I’m certain it’s one of the best places to visit without a car.

 Walking is the best way to experience Japan’s large cities since there is so much to see everywhere, indoors and outdoors.
 Department stores aren’t just for shopping — if you walk through them you will find food (often on the lower levels), restaurants (often on the upper levels), and maybe even bowling alleys or rooftop gardens.
 In, over and around transit stations are shops, restaurants, and pachinko parlours.

 Japan also reminded me of something very simple that makes it easy to travel car-free: abundant washrooms.
 I’ve never understood in Vancouver why our transit stations, particularly our new Canada Line stations and Waterfront Station with all its amenities, don’t have public washrooms.
 There are washrooms everywhere in Japan, and travellers can reliably count on finding them at transit and train stations.
 It’s a simple thing, but something Vancouver is strangely reluctant to provide unless you consider the often-broken soaking wet automatic toilets in the ad-laden metal boxes adequate.

-We only rode bicycles on the Shimanami Kaido cycling route (more on this in a future blog post), but we loved observing all the people riding bikes everywhere we travelled in Japan.
+We only rode bicycles on the Shimanami Kaido cycling route, but we loved observing all the people riding bikes everywhere we travelled in Japan.

 The weather was sticky, humid and in the 30s every day, but this didn’t seem to stop anyone from riding their bikes in everyday clothes.